LGrunewa7301/LGrunewa7301.github.io/Linnea-main.md

 # Food

 ## What's a good food source to farm?
-Food processing is great, but what are we going to be preparing?
 Our food supply has to fufill these criteria in order to be viable on Mars.
 - Fast turnover of crop
 - Able to rebound from crop failure
 - Infrequent crop failure